 ‘Growing up in far north Queensland and working in remote Indigenous education for many years, I’m conscious that not all children in Australia are able to access the high-quality education and support that they might need.
 At SVA I can work across education and social sectors, and draw on innovative models of philanthropy, to help all children access the opportunities that they need to flourish.’

-Danielle is responsible for leading Evidence for Learning‘s Early Childhood Education initiative and managing research projects such as Getting Evidence Moving in Schools (GEMS).
+Danielle is responsible for Evidence for Learning‘s strategy, products, projects and partnerships.
+She established Evidence for Learning’s Early Childhood Education initiative and has led large collaborative research projects such as Getting Evidence Moving in Schools (GEMS).

-Danielle has over fifteen years’ experience in strategy, policy, research, design and implementation projects for schools, early learning providers, education systems and large corporations.
-Danielle is a consulting expert to an OECD study on teacher preparation, and in recent years managed a global project on teacher training for Learning First in partnership with the Bill & Melinda Gates Foundation.
+Danielle has twenty years’ experience in strategy, policy, research, design and implementation projects for schools, early learning providers, for-purpose organisations, education systems and large corporations.
+Danielle was a consulting expert to an OECD study on teacher preparation, and in recent years managed a global project on teacher training for Learning First in partnership with the Bill & Melinda Gates Foundation.
 Prior to this, Danielle led an Indigenous education reform organisation and worked in remote primary schools, advised on education policy for state and federal governments, and was a managing consultant for IBM Global Business Services.